Research Mentoring

 PHY 658

-The fundamentals of non-equilibrium thermodynamics in solids.
-The basic theory of phase transitions, Onsager, and a number of exotic examples from liquid crystals to time crystals will be discussed.
+Kinetics of Materials presents the fundamentals of non-equilibrium thermodynamics in solids.
+The basic theory of phase transitions, Onsager, and a number of exotic examples will be discussed.
+The course is uses an open format.

 Materials Kinetics